Skip to main content

 Jose Hernandez: Yeah, but research is really, really important.
 I think that especially, one of recent developments in my family, is that my grandma has arthritis.
 And just seeing how the arthritis has affected her in her daily life is really heartbreaking, but it's good to know that there are researchers out there tackling these issues.
 And hopefully one day all of these patients can return to how their life once was.

 Jose Hernandez: To me, it definitely looks like sort of a return to normalcy.
 I think a lot of the families and communities that are affected by cancer have experienced a lot of setbacks in their lives.
 They can't go to work or they can't attend their children’s school events, and to me that's heartbreaking.
 Like I know, in my experience, the cost factor was definitely a big one; and seeing my mom worry about costs, but also having to take time off of work to accompany me in my doctor's appointments was very heartbreaking.
-So, a cancer free frontier, for me, definitely looks like that return to normalcy, that ability to really take part in each other's lives and support each other without worrying about cancer.
+So, a [future free from cancer], for me, definitely looks like that return to normalcy, that ability to really take part in each other's lives and support each other without worrying about cancer.

 Heather Simonsen: So beautiful.
 Thank you so much for sharing that with us and sharing your heart and your experience.
 I'm inspired about the future.
 I know we're in good hands with you and students like you.
 Jose Hernandez, thank you so much for being with us today.